DataScienceUB/MyDocker/README.md

 3. Create requirements.txt with Tensorflow, Keras.
 4. Create hello_world.txt
 5. Build your image: docker build -t jupyter .
-6. Get your image id: docker images
-7. Create a new container: docker run -it -p 8888:8888 image_id /home
+6. Create a new container: docker run -it -p 8888:8888 jupyter /home
-8. Consulte the results on your browser
+7. Consulte the results on your browser (you might need to change your ip address)